kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 ### Goals
 - improve readiness times for clusters with a large number of encrypted resources
 - reduce the likelihood of hitting the KMS rate limit
-- enable fully automated key rotation for the latest key
+- enable partially automated key rotation for the latest key without API server restarts
 - improve KMS plugin health check reliability
 - improve observability of envelop operations between kube-apiserver, KMS plugins and KMS
 - if this v2 API reaches beta in release M, the existing v1beta1 gRPC API will be deprecated at release M